gallium-aurum-yttrium/easy-v2ray/README.md

   - Create an EC2 instance in AWS, very low resources are needed, the free tier instances work fine
   - Follow the instructions on screen to get the SSH key.
 Ensure this key is password-protected.
   - Configure ssh access from your coputer to the server (search online for details)
+    - For Windows use PuTTYGen to protect the key with password and use it as ssh key-base authentication
     - For Linux
       - Use Openssh to encrypt the key with a password (for example using pcks8), delete the original
       - Copy the password-protected key to `~/.ssh/`